Canadian Space Milestones

 Bill C-16 that officially establishes the Canadian Space Agency in the Government of Canada is passed.

-Telesat Mobile of Ottawa and American Mobile Satellite Corporation of Washington, D.C., award a contract to a team formed by Spar Aerospace and Hughes Aircraft of El Segundo, California, to build two MSAT mobile communications satellites.
+Telesat Mobile of Ottawa and American Mobile Satellite Corporation of Washington, D.C., award a contract to a team formed by Spar Aerospace (now MDA) and Hughes Aircraft of El Segundo, California, to build two MSAT mobile communications satellites.

 Anik E2 communications satellite is launched by an Ariane 44P rocket.
 After the problematic C-band antenna is finally deployed in July, the geostationary satellite becomes operational in September.